johnzhang320/FrontEndPublickeyEncryption/README.md

 # Secure Consideration for javascript to encrypt sensitive data

- We use frontend Public Key to encrypt sensitive data, maybe people will ask that passing sensitive data to encrypt method in the library, we need variable to contain the plaintext data, using Chrome Inspect->Source or other debug tools, we can easily find sensitive data like password from the argument variable
+ We use fronten Public Key to encrypt sensitive data, maybe people ask when the pass sensitive data to encrypt method into the library, we need variable to contain the data, using Chrome Inspect->Source or other debug way we can easily find sensitive data like password from that variable

 ### Thanks for JQuery provides $(elementId).val() method!
-   Using it , we can hide data in Javascript from debug.
-We created a piece of code in StringCryption.js, which works for key bur event, we dynamically cacatenate "#" with DOM Element Id Name as JQuery Selector plus val() method to protect sensitive data from debug tool 'hover' the value.
+   With it , we can hide data from Javascript debug.
+We have piece of code StringCryption.js for key bur event, especially we separate elementId literal string variable and id representive symbol "#" and cacatenated together

-   In the stringCryption.encrypt and library encrypt method, I use following code to convey the sensitive data

-   $("#"+elementId).val()

-   where 'elementId' variable only contains DOM element Id Name such as "password" , "banckAccountNo" not Id's value
+   $("#"+elementId).val() , elementId variable only contain Id name "password" , "banckAccountNo" instead of id's value

-   Chrome "inspect"->"source" can not see such sensitive data any more, HOVER either the 'elementId' or val() , debug can not find the value as following:
+   Chrome "inspect"->"source" can not see such sensitive data any more, HOVER either the 'elementId' or val() , debug can not find the value !

    <img src="images/JQuery_Cacatenated_ElementId_Val.png" width="70%" height="70%">